 Cemetery Point Boardwalk Hiking & Nature Trail

-See waterfowl and Osprey along boardwalk, the trail finishes at Cemetary Point Park that winds through a fitness course with several fitness stations along the park trail.
-See links lower down the page
+See waterfowl and Osprey along boardwalk, the trail finishes at Cemetery Point Park that winds through a fitness course with several fitness stations along the park trail.
+See links lower down the page.

 Railroad Trestle Hiking and Nature Trail

 An interesting, easy-to-walk half-mile trail filled with many native plants & wildflowers that are identified with markers.
 See links lower down the page

 Enjoy seeing some of the island’s oldest homes and cottages that have been lovingly restored and landscaped.
 You can get a walking tour guide book from Cedar Key History Museum.

 Cedar Key Historical Society & Museum – on 2nd Street